tersesystems/echopraxia/README.md

 Conditions can be used either on the logger, on the statement, or against the predicate check.

+There are two specialized conditions, `Condition.always()` and `Condition.never()`.
+Echopraxia has optimizations for conditions; it will treat `Condition.always()` as a no-op, and return a `NeverLogger` that has no operations for logging.
+The JVM can recognize that logging has no effect at all, and will [eliminate the method call as dead code](https://shipilev.net/jvm/anatomy-quarks/27-compiler-blackholes/).

 > **NOTE**: Conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.
 >
 > Consider enabling setting your application logging to `DEBUG` i.e. `<logger name="your.application.package" level="DEBUG"/>` and using [conditions to turn on and off debugging as needed](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/).